insure logo

 Which states are the most expensive for 18-year-olds?

 Car insurance rates vary by location.
 Factors like weather risks, vehicle theft rates, and the cost of vehicle repairs can all impact insurance premiums in one area.
-According to the rate data we analyzed, Louisiana is the most expensive state for car insurance for 18-year-olds.
+According to our data, Louisiana is the most expensive state for car insurance for 18-year-olds.

 Below are the 10 most expensive states for full coverage insurance for 18-year-olds.